Ferdinand Lassalle fighting for Social Democracy and human rights |

 An old man guarded the entrance to the quiet graveyard.
 He was born the same year as me, and with him, I talked German.
 He offered me a special price for the entrance fee if I bought a brochure about the Jewish cemetery on sale in several major languages.
 He strongly recommended visiting Edith Stein's parents' graves, which were, strangely enough, buried in separate plots.
 Edmund Husserl's assistant, Edith Stein, once taught and lived in Freiburg before converting to Catholicism and entering the Carmelites' Order.
 When the Nazi persecution became violent, her order sent her to a hideout in a Dutch convent.
 All in vain, the Gestapo tracked her down and transported her to Auschwitz.

 Nevertheless, my attention was rather focused on Lassalle's clearly marked and well-kept tomb.
-I took several photos and then went back slowly to my waiting taxi passing the weather-beaten tombstones of the Werth- and Pringsheims, the Rubin- and Edelsteins, the Cohens and Meyers.
+I took several photos and then went back slowly to my waiting taxi, passing the weather-beaten tombstones of the Werths and Pringsheims, the Rubins and Edelsteins, the Cohens and Meyers.

 I asked my driver to take me to the recently redecorated synagogue.
 This relatively small building hidden in a backyard cannot be compared with the impressive Breslau synagogue that the Nazis burned down in the Reichskristallnacht on November 9, 1938.

-We continued our guided tour, passing many photos of famous Jewish personalities from Breslau, among them Max Born, the Nobel prize physicist, well known to me.
-Suddenly a door in the back of the room opened, and an elegantly dressed gentleman wearing a beard and a kippa entered.
+We continued our guided tour, passing many photos of famous Jewish personalities from Breslau, among them Max Born, the Nobel prize physicist, who was well known to me.
+Suddenly, a door in the back of the room opened, and an elegantly dressed gentleman wearing a beard and a kippa entered.
 The guide introduced him as the Great Rabbi of Wrosław.
-He carried a briefcase in one hand; in the other, he held a Starbucks grande coffee to go.
+He carried a briefcase in one hand and held a Starbucks grande coffee-to-go in the other.
 He greeted our group briefly in German and started in an accented Polish, telling us about the present Jewish community in Wrosław, counting 300 members.

 While I was deliberating whether his coffee was kosher, he continued explaining that a recent CNN report about Jewish revival in Poland has given rise to 20 telephone calls per day from people discovering their Jewish origins.
 When he had finished his lecture, I used the opportunity to formulate my question again.
 Following some back-and-forth discussions between our guide and the Rabbi, he answered: It depends.